sherifgowaied/English-Grammerly-Correct/README.md

 # English-Grammerly-Correct</br>
-Finding the wrong words in the article by downloading all the English language words through the Hash Table data structure with Hash function for speed of processing.
+Finding the wrong words in the article by hashing all the English language words through the Hash Table data structure with Hash function for speed of processing.
 And produce a report on the wrong words with their correction and produce output   statement of the number of wrong words and thier count in the article and the speed of the program

 ### Implement a program that spell-checks a file, a la the below, using a hash table.</br>